Skip to content

 Best Spot for Sea-Lovers: Green Island

-In the past, Green Island was mainly used to detain political prisoners, but now it’s a renowned tourist attraction for water activities.
+Green Island was mainly used to detain political prisoners in the past, but now it’s a renowned tourist attraction for water activities.
 It is the only coral reef island in Taiwan, located off the east coast of Taitung.
 Due to the influence of the Kuroshio tributaries, the seawater temperature is maintained above 25 degrees all year round.
-Therefore it’s even possible to go underwater in winter, which makes here a superb snorkeling environment.
-Moreover, there are thousands of different coral reefs, which breed various marine species.
+Therefore, it’s even possible to go underwater in winter, which makes this a superb snorkelling environment.
+Moreover, there are thousands of different coral reefs that breed various marine species.
 The must-see marine animal is the sea turtle.
-They are protected species in Taiwan so remember not to touch them and protect their natural environment.
+They are protected species in Taiwan, so remember not to touch them and preserve their natural environment.

 Taiwan